Dreadbot/Dreadbot-V/README.md

-Recycle Rush
+Dreadbot V
 ============

-Code repository for the 2015 FRC game, Recycle Rush.
+Code for the 2015 robot.